IgniteTech CEO Fired 80% of Staff for Resisting AI: What This Means for Your Job

 🚫 The Scale: IgniteTech replaced hundreds of employees, roughly 80% of the company, between 2023-2024.
 This wasn’t gradual attrition.
 It was a complete rebuild.

-ℹ️ By The Numbers: 75% EBITDA margin (vs 25-35% industry average), 4-day product development cycles, 2 new AI products launched, 1 major acquisition completed.
+ℹ️ By The Numbers: 75% EBITDA margin (vs 25-35% industry average), 4-day product development cycles, 2 new AI products launched.

 The Counterpoint: Why Klarna Reversed Course